 NOBODY KNOWS THE FUTURE, BUT EVERYBODY CAN REBALANCE

 Historically, stocks have outperformed the risk free rate by around 4%.
-With the risk free rate currently at about 2%, you get an expected return of about 6%.
-With the S&P 500 up over 14% YTD, we are performing 2X greater than average!
-If you are a betting man like I am, it’s important to take chips off the table the farther ahead you get and vice versa.
+With the risk free rate currently at about 2.4%, you get an expected return of about 6.5%.
+With the S&P 500 doing well since 2009, investors have been rewarded.
+However, instead of rejoicing, we should think more carefully about mean reversion.
+The more we outperform historical averages, the higher the chance we run the risk of underperforming and vice versa.

 401K REBALANCING THOUGHT PROCESS